Refined Waterfront Dining

-The Atlas Oyster House, located on beautiful Pensacola Bay only steps away from its sister restaurant, The Fish House, offers a waterfront dining experience that’s a bit more casual than you’ll find next door.
-Atlas is a favorite of locals and visitors alike.
+The Atlas Oyster House–located just steps away from its sister restaurant, The Fish House, on beautiful Pensacola Bay–offers an elevated waterfront dining experience.
+With its stunning views, thoughtfully crafted food and drinks, and memorable service, Atlas is a favorite of locals and visitors alike.

 Fresh Local Oysters

 Established in 2002, and completely remodeled and reimagined in 2023, Atlas Oyster House is the premier destination for the highest quality fresh oysters, both local and from around the world.
 Oysters from nearby East Bay to the Pacific coast are harvested and delivered to us fresh each day.
 Try them ice cold on the half-shell, or in one of our innovative preparations.

 Born in Blue Island, Illinois and raised in San Diego, California, Steve enlisted in the Navy upon graduation from high school.
 He honorably served as a Hospital Corpsman and was stationed in Okinawa Japan, Guantanamo Bay Cuba, and Panama City Florida.
 He moved to Pensacola in 1998 and began his employment at The Fish House as a server.
 He moved quickly up the ranks and accepted the General Manager position in 2001.
 During his tenure he oversaw the addition of Atlas Oyster House and The Deck Bar, as well as the demolition and subsequent rebuilding of The Fish House due to hurricane Ivan.
 In 2009, he was promoted to the prestigious General Manager position at Jackson’s Steakhouse where he led his team to provide exemplary service and an extraordinary fine dining experience.
 In 2015, he was named Director of Operations for Great Southern Restaurants.
 Eskridge is dedicated to providing genuine hospitality, making sure our guests receive the highest level of service.